 When it comes to travel insurance, most policies are designed to cover packages.
 The biggest issue's lack of cover for knock-on consequences.
 For example, if your policy covers scheduled airline failure and the airline collapses, you may be able to claim the flight's cost, but not cash paid upfront for a hotel.

 To beat this, scout out policies that specifically cover 'indirect loss' - check the small print.
 For maximum cover, look for increasingly available, though pricier, 'independent traveller' policies.
 Read the Cheap Travel Insurance guide for more.

-If you might need to change the date, beware cheaper flights
+might need to change dates? beware cheaper flights

 If you aren't too fussy about the exact details of your flight, it's possible to get it for far less than if you'd specified an exact seat class, time, or that you wanted to bring your cat as hand luggage.

 The cheapest flights tend to have strict terms and conditions though, with limited changeability, and it's tough to get refunds.
 So always check the exact terms before booking.

 You can get a year's travel insurance for £15

 Never, ever just automatically book costly travel insurance via your airline.
 Instead consider a year's policy for roughly the same cost, starting from just £15 at the time of writing.
 For regularly updated best buys and catches galore to avoid, read Cheap Travel Insurance.